 Cryptobranchus alleganiensis is commonly known as the hellbender salamander.
 This aquatic salamander can grow to lengths of between 12 and 30 inches, making it one of the largest salamanders in the world.
 The hellbender is shorter than the greater siren, another amphibian that is found in the United States.
 However, they are often heavier since they have thicker bodies.

 The hellbender lives in the eastern U.S. from New York south to Mississippi and west to Missouri.
 However, they live away from coastal plains and only thrive in the northernmost reaches of most southern states like South Carolina, Georgia, and Alabama.
-Hellbenders are hard to find as they live under large rocks and other cover in fast-moving waters, mostly streams.
+Hellbenders are hard to find as they live under large rocks and other covers in fast-moving waters, mostly streams.

 4. Greater Siren